Let's make koblihy, fluffy Czech donuts filled with jam! These are absolutely delicious and always disappear fast.

 Notes

-- Makes about 16 pieces of koblihy.
+- The basic recipe makes about 16 pieces of Koblihy.

 - Fry the koblihy for a minute and a half on each side.
 Cut the first sample donut open to ensure no raw dough is left inside.